tessamcdonnel/STAT-217-R-Course/chapter4.md

 - use the `sample()` function to create a sample of 50 from the `allergic` variable, assign this sample to `my_sample`
 - use the `table()` function on `my_sample`
 - click 'Submit Answer' but look at the R output to find how many children were allergic in `my_sample`
-- Divide the number of children who reported *yes* to `allergic` by the total number
+- find the sample proportion of allergic children
 - How does this compare to the *population proportion*?
 *** =hint
 For the first instruction, use the format sample(dataset$variable, #)

+For the last instruction, divide the number of children who were allergic by the total number of children in the sample

 *** =pre_exercise_code
 ```{r}
 source("https://www.openintro.org/stat/data/peanut_allergy.R")